wireapp/wire-server/docs/developer/api-versioning.md

 intersection of the versions it supports and the ones the server supports (usually the largest).

+*Corner case:* if we want to distinguish between backend-to-backend and client-to-backend, we can do that in path suffixes (`GET /api-versions/{client,federation}` etc.).

 ### No shared api version